-Create Clear Policies to Safeguard Your Students’ Health & Minimize Institutional Liability
+Safeguard Your Students’ Health & Minimize Your Institutional Liability

-Institutions have a duty to take “reasonable action” to protect their students from inflicting foreseeable self-harm, as well as from foreseeable violence by others.
 Failure to create clear policies and procedures that follow legal and ethical guidelines, adequately address privacy concerns, and support student safety could lead to costly litigation, a public relations nightmare or worse: a student injury or death.
+As an institution, you have a duty to take varying levels of “reasonable action” to protect your students from inflicting foreseeable self-harm, as well as from foreseeable violence by others.

-Gather your colleagues and key stakeholders from across campus and join us on Monday, January 30,2023, when our expert presenter Hannah Ross, General Counsel and Chief of Staff at Middlebury College, will review the legal background - including several precedent setting cases - core risk management principles, behavioral contracts and voluntary/involuntary leaves, and best practices for supporting students who are at risk of self-harm or harm to others.
+Our expert presenter Hannah Ross, General Counsel and Chief of Staff at Middlebury College, reviews the legal background — including several precedent-setting cases, core risk management principles, behavioral contracts and voluntary/involuntary leaves, and best practices for supporting students who are at risk of self-harm or harm to others.

-Be able to better separate those who will have suicidal thoughts from those who will make a suicide attempt, appropriately weigh ADA considerations, consider reasonable available interventions for students at risk of suicide versus hurting others, and connect these models to create a campus-wide approach to improving the safety and learning experience for all students.
+Be able to better separate those who will have suicidal thoughts from those who will make a suicide attempt, as well as those who are dealing with complex mental health issues; differentiate between Title II and ADA implications; consider reasonably available interventions for students at risk of self-harm versus hurting others; and connect these models to create a campus-wide approach to improving the safety and learning experience for all students.
 Safeguard your campus community and uphold the mission of your institution.

 As a result of this training, you will be able to:

-- Examine legal developments and previous cases to help inform good practices for supporting at risk students – create clear policies and procedures that encourage appropriate communication between divisions, that address privacy concerns, protect the health and safety of students, and minimizes institutional liability.
+- Examine legal developments in current cases and previous cases to help inform good practices for supporting at risk students – create clear policies and procedures that encourage appropriate communication between divisions, address privacy concerns, protect the health and safety of students, and minimize institutional liability.

-- Clarify how the DOJ’s definition of direct threat under the ADA applies differently to the risk of harm to self - versus harm to others – develop clear and compliant policies to address students’ voluntary and involuntary leave, craft appropriate behavioral contracts, and return from leave processes.
+- Clarify how the DOJ’s definition of direct threat under Title II of the ADA applies differently to the risk of harm to self – versus harm to others – develop clear and compliant policies to address students’ voluntary and involuntary leave, craft appropriate behavioral contracts, and return from leave processes.